hexbatch/apple-core/v1/docs/layers/b-user-layers/admin-base.md

 * Does maintenance on the tokens used by the outer layers
 * Reviews stuck jobs, and can terminate them
 * User operations: freeze, delete
+* Other layers can add in admin api here